SuperZekes/superzekes.github.io/README.md

 https://modrinth.com/mod/modrinth-logo-mod

 ## Goodbye 👋🏻
-I hope to see you around have a nice day!
+I hope to see you around have a super day!